RaisingElephants/first-mate/README.md

-# first-mate
+# FirstMate

-Find yourself some friends on campus at UNSW
+Find your crowd - FirstMate helps you make friends that work with your schedule.

 ## Developing